LumiGauss: Relightable Gaussian Splatting in the Wild: Method

 The rendering equation, in its simplified form~\cite{green2003grittydetail}, is an integral function that represents light $L(\mathbf{x}, \direction_o)$ exiting point $\mathbf{x}$ along the vector $\direction_o$:

 where $f_r(\cdot)$ is a BRDF function, $L_i(\cdot)$ an incoming light along the vector $\direction_i$, and $\transferfun(\cdot)$ is a radiance transfer function.
-Intuitively, $f_r(\cdot)$ represents the surface material, $L_i(\cdot)$ represents the intensity and color of the illumination, and $\transferfun(\cdot)$ is a weakening term that represents shadows or the reduced impact of light coming at a high incident angle to the surface.
+Intuitively, $f_r(\cdot)$ represents the surface material, $L_i(\cdot)$ represents the intensity and color of the illumination, and $\transferfun(\cdot)$ is a term that takes into account shadows or light reflections from other surfaces.
 Depending on the formulation of those functions, the rendering equation can range from a straightforward and inaccurate light model to a highly complex and accurate one.

-One example of a reflection model that can be represented with \cref{eq:brdf} is the diffuse surface reflection model, also known as \textit{dot product lighting}.
-A diffuse BRDF reflects light uniformly, making the lighting view-independent and simplifying the BRDF to a constant scalar:
+\paragraph{Unshadowed model} One example of a reflection model that can be represented with \cref{eq:brdf} is the diffuse surface reflection model, also known as \textit{dot product lighting}.
+A diffuse BRDF reflects light uniformly, making the lighting view-independent and simplifying the BRDF as follows: